Pride Picnic 2023

 The HW Pride Picnic is a family-friendly event for all ages created by the Hamilton-Wenham Human Rights Coalition (HWHRC) to celebrate Pride month and create a safe space to uplift the LGBTQ+ community.
 The first HW Pride Picnic was held in June 2021 and has received over 400 attendees annually.

-This event will have live music, arts & crafts activities, lawn games, spaces to talk with other LGBTQ+ folks and allies, and opportunities for further learning.
-We will have food vendors, or you can bring your own picnic lunch.
+This year's event will have live music, arts & crafts activities, kite-making, lawn games, a book walk hosted by the HW Library, spaces to talk with other LGBTQ+ folks and allies, Drag 101 makeup tutorials, and opportunities for further learning.
+We will have limited food vendors, or you can bring your own picnic lunch.
 There will also be a vendor market with booths for businesses and nonprofit organizations that are LGBTQ+ owned, operated, or allied.

 Flagship Sponsors: